-IMPORTANT: If you hold your shares in a brokerage account, you should be aware that, due to New York Stock Exchange, or NYSE, rules, if you do not affirmatively instruct your broker how to vote within 10 days prior to our Annual Meeting, your broker will not be permitted to vote your shares (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; (iv) on our amended and restated 2012 Omnibus Incentive Plan; (v) on the amendments to our by-laws to implement proxy access; or (vi) on the shareholder proposal regarding proxy access.
+IMPORTANT: If you hold your shares in a brokerage account, you should be aware that, due to New York Stock Exchange, or NYSE, rules, if you do not affirmatively instruct your broker how to vote within 10 days prior to our Annual Meeting, your broker will not be permitted to vote your shares (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iii) on the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; (iii) on the advisory vote on the frequency of future advisory votes on the compensation of our named and restated 2012 Omnibus Incentive Plan; (v) on the amendments to our by-laws to implement proxy access; or (vi) on the shareholder proposal regarding proxy access.
 Therefore, you must affirmatively take action to vote your shares at our Annual Meeting.
-If you do not affirmatively vote your shares, your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the compensation of our named executive officers; (iv) on our amended and restated 2012 Omnibus Incentive Plan; (v) on the amendments to our by-laws to implement proxy access; or (vi) on the shareholder proposal regarding proxy access.
+If you do not affirmatively vote your shares, your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; (iii) on the advisory vote on the frequency of future advisory votes.
+If you do not affirmatively take action to vote your shares at our Annual Meeting.
+If you do not affirmatively tote your shares, your shares will not be voted (i) for the election of directors; (ii) on the advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; (iv) on our amended and restated 2012 Omnibus Incentive Plan; (v) on the amendments to our by-laws to implement proxy access; or (vi) on the shareholder proposal regarding proxy access.